SquidSparks/vsmanual/README.md

 - Starting Items: grode, 1 random Chapter 1 song.
 (If Song Shop is enabled): There, Options, safe_state

 Yaml Options:
+- Deathlink: You know what this does already.
 - Song Shop: Adds Song Shop items and Locations to the pool
 - Include Betweenspace Gems: Adds Gem Locations to the pool.
 Does nothing to the Gem item inside Manual
-- Soundscan Maps: Adds all Soundscan maps to the pool with the exceptions of Sunrise Showdown(goal requirement) and Encore Ensemble(didn't want to do it)
+- Soundscan Maps: Adds all Soundscan maps to the pool with the exception of Encore Ensemble(didn't want to do it)
 - long map: adds the long soundscan map that isn't worth it.

 Goals: